swilliamssw/SAVE-A-LIFE-HANGMAN/README.md

 ![Footer](/assets/images/endGame-page.png)

 ### Features Left to Implement
-- A High Scores page which enables players to keep track of their high scores when playing the game. <br>
+- Features i would like to implement later on would be to show all the  <br>
 This  will require them to log their name once finished the game and this will store both their score and name in a separate page which allows them to look back at,, at a later date to bring more of a competitive feel to the game.

 ## Testing<hr>